 The final thing that you can do in order to lower ammonia levels in your fish tank is to use neutralizing drops.
 These will not actually remove the ammonia from the water, but they will render its toxic effects non-existent.

-Just remember that ammonia, even in the smallest of quantities, can end up making your fish sick and killing them very quickly.
+Just remember that ammonia, even in the smallest of quantities, can end up making your fish sick and killing them very quickly so it's important to know not only how to identify but also how to get rid of ammonia which hopefully we have helped you to do so.
 It is important to test your water for ammonia on a regular basis, and if there is too much of it, use any or all of the above methods to rectify the situation.